Mr Stephen Haigh – Chair

 Mrs Sarah Moore – Executive Head Teacher/CEO

-Sarah is a National Leader of Education and has been Executive Head Teacher of Bourne Abbey and Bourne Elsea Park Church of England Primary Academies (Abbey Academies Trust) since January 2016.
+Sarah is a National Leader of Education.
+She has been Executive Head Teacher of Bourne Abbey and Bourne Elsea Park Church of England Primary Academies since January 2016 and Colsterworth C of E Primary Academy since September 2018.
 She led Bourne Elsea Park to a ’good’ Ofsted judgement in its first inspection as a new school in April 2017 and to ‘outstanding’ in its first SIAMs inspection in June 2017.

 Sarah was previously Head Teacher at Orston Primary School in Rushcliffe, leading it from ‘good’ in 2007 to ‘outstanding’ in 2010.
 She was also Head Teacher at Oak Tree Primary, a school serving a large area with high levels of deprivation in Mansfield, Nottinghamshire, which secured a judgement of ‘good’ in February 2014.